MajorTomAW/EnhancedOnlineSessions/README.md

 Developed with Unreal Engine 5.3

 EnhancedOnlineSessions Subsystem that helps communication with the online subsystem. <br>
-Supports STEAM and EOS
+Supports STEAM and EOS. <br>
-Specific settings for EOS are included.
+Specific settings for EOS are also included.

 Tired of the Advanced Sessions Plugin? <br>
 This is the new one! <br>